von Neumann type trace inequality for dual quaternion matrices: Conclusion

 \section{Conclusion}

 In this paper, after introducing the concept of spectral norm for dual quaternion matrices, we extended the well-known von Neumann trace inequality for general dual quaternion matrices.
 Using the proposed trace inequality, we further obtained a Hoffman-Wielandt type inequality, which characterizes the distance between two dual quaternion matrices $A, B\in \widehat{\mathbb Q}^{m\times n}$ being larger than the distance between their respective singular values.
 Such an inequality can also be regarded as a simultaneous perturbation bound on all singular values of a general dual quaternion matrix.
-In particular, we proposed two variants of the above two inequalities expressed by eigenvalues of dual quaternion Hermitian matrices, where the Hoffman-Wielandt type inequality holds without the condition that $A-B$ is appreciable.
+Furthermore, we also proposed two variants of the above two inequalities expressed by eigenvalues of dual quaternion Hermitian matrices.
+In particular, we proved that the Hoffman-Wielandt type inequality still holds even if $A-B$ is infinitesimal.
 As a new area of applied mathematics, there are many problems worth exploring to enrich the theory of dual quaternion matrices, such as optimal low-rank approximations and applications of dual quaternion matrices in the fields of data analysis, computer science and intelligent control.